Know Your Homeschool Law!

 The Informed Parent

 Mary Nix is not a lawyer, nor an expert, but a parent just like you.
 “My family and I chose home education as our educational choice.
-It is a handson process that opens up many opportunities for learning and exploring.
+It is a hands on process that opens up many opportunities for learning and exploring.
 Because it is outside of the educational norm, we also felt the need to learn about the rules that govern this choice.”
+Home school programs can be helpful, read lots of reviews about homeschooling programs before choosing one.

 Lawyers – Directory By State From AHSA